nickpavini/SafeAccountsAPI/README.md

 The Open Source password manager API in the cloud.
 (RESTful implementation).<br />
 <ins>Live Domain:</ins> https://eus-safeaccounts-test.azurewebsites.net

-CI/CD is setup through Github Actions, so all accepted commits are available through the domain within about a minute, and SafeAccountsAPI is deployed as an Azure App Service that connects to an Azure Database for MySQL server.

 <ins>**Important Development Note:**</ins> You must create your own local instance of MySql and update the connection string in `appsettings.development.json`.
 You can run `TableCreations_MySQL.sql` to setup your database and then it will populate with 5 users, 2 accounts and 2 folders each on first local run of the API.

 &nbsp;